 Insomnia happens for many reasons.
-Short-term insomnia is often caused by temporary situations or problems with the environment such as:
+Short-term insomnia is often caused by:

 - A room that is too hot or too cold

 - Changes in surroundings